Welcome to our E-Safety page

 NetSmartz - The Teens section of this site, in particular, gives a series a real life stories told by teenagers who have been victims of internet exploitation.
 It's a hard-hitting site but provides important e-safety messages.

-Know IT All - The Know IT All website helps student look at how they use communication technology and shows them how to be aware of the dangers that can arise from using them.
-You can download a pdf version of their leaflet here which shows the SMART rules, specifically written for young people.
+Childnet Young People - The Childnet website helps students look at how they use communication technology and shows them how to be aware of the dangers that can arise from using them.

 Bullying Online - Bullying Online is a website covering all aspects of bullying but has a section covering cyberbulling specifically.
 Lots of advice on how to stay safe on the internet, mobile phone bullying, dangerous and abusive websites.